Ramsai170899/Byte-by-Byte/Fundamentals of Computer Science/unit - 5.md

 ### **Conclusion**
 Understanding data representation and Boolean logic is crucial in computing.
 Number systems enable efficient storage and processing, while Boolean logic forms the basis of digital circuits.
 These concepts help in computer programming, electronics, and digital design.

-Would you like additional examples or applications of these concepts? 🚀